helium/HIP/0064-wifi-dao.md

 _Activation fee_

-An activation fee of $10 will be applied to wifi hotspot hosts when activating their devices on the network.
+An activation fee of $10 will be applied to wifi Hotspot hosts when activating their devices on the network.

 _Network participants_